Stereotypes of Women at Work and Why They Need to STOP

 Stereotypes of Women at Work

-There are four primary stereotypes of women at work.
+There are four primary stereotypes of women in the workplace.
 They include sex object, mother, child, and Iron Maiden.

-The prevalence of the impact of the “woman as a sex object” stereotype is clear by the recently trending hashtag, #MeToo.
+The prevalence of the impact of the “woman as a sex object” stereotype is apparent from the recently trending hashtag, #MeToo.
 From celebrities to the mom next door, women are sharing their stories of sexual harassment and sexual assault.

-According to a study by Rundblad in 2001 half of women who work outside the home have been harassed at work.
+According to a study by Rundblad in 2001, half of the women who work outside the home have been harassed at work.
 I asked this question while speaking at an event where the audience was 100% female.
 Every.
 Woman.
 Raised.
 Her.
 Hand.
 Every.
 One.

-Women as “mother” means women are expected to handle the emotional labor in the workplace.
+Being referred to as “mother” implies that women are expected to handle emotional labor in the workplace.
 This manifests as everything from compulsory daily greetings to making coffee and planning parties to supporting an emotionally distraught coworker of either sex.

 Women are regularly defined by their relationships.
-In sports, it is likely for a woman’s marital status and whether she is a mother to be mentioned.
+In sports, it is likely that a woman’s marital status and whether she has children will be mentioned.
 This is rare for male athletes.
-They are defined by activities, accomplishments, and positions.
+Activities, accomplishments, and positions define them.

 Don’t Say This

-Changing our view of women starts with our vocabulary.
-Save terms of endearments for friends and loved ones.
+Changing our perspective on women begins with our vocabulary.
+Save terms of endearment for friends and loved ones.
 Don’t minimize the authority of women by calling them girls, honey, or sweetie.
 Would you call a man at work, “boy?”
 Never.

-In most cases, restricting physical contact at work to a handshake, is advisable.
+In most cases, restricting physical contact at work to a handshake is advisable.
 Don’t comment on a woman’s physical appearance at work.
 (Or at least learn the distinction between a compliment and sexual harassment.)
 P.S.
 Cat calls are NOT compliments.
-Neither is rubber necking or looking a woman up and down.
+Neither is rubbernecking nor looking a woman up and down.

 Eliminate harmful words and phrases.
 Don’t say, “Every“ or “That’s just like a …”